-Henry David Thoreau might have said it best “The true price of anything you do is the amount of time you exchange for it.”
+Henry David Thoreau definitely said it best “The true price of anything you do is the amount of time you exchange for it.”

 The True Cost of Anything

-Let’s take a quick look at how much time we are giving away with some of our “everyday” purchases.
+Let’s take a quick look at how much of our time we are giving away with some of our normal everyday purchases.

 To keep things simple let’s use an average household income of $60,000 with a 40-hour workweek.
 So with our example, we are making ~$30 per hour.